 Review and Recognition

-There are many opportunities for continuing professional learning in the area of teaching, including self and peer review of teaching design and delivery, and involvement in teaching and learning projects.
-There are also a number of different ways in which contributions to quality teaching and support for learning are give formal recognition.
+There are many opportunities for continuing professional learning in the area of teaching, including self and peer review of teaching design and delivery, and involvement in learning and teaching projects.
+There are also a number of different ways in which contributions to quality teaching and support for learning are given formal recognition.
 The sections listed below provide information and ideas about how you can become involved.

 An integrated approach to reward, recognise and develop staff contributions to learning and teaching.